What Bedford Homeowners Should Know Before Buying Quartz Worktops

 Premium (marble-look) £500 – £750+ £5,000 – £8,000+

-Cost tip
+Cost Tip

 The complexity of your layout affects the price more than most people expect.
 Cut-outs for sinks and hobs, waterfall edges, curved sections and splashbacks all add to the fabrication time.
 Keep your layout simple and you will keep costs down.
+See what affects the cost of quartz worktops for a full breakdown.

 Quartz vs Granite vs Marble vs Laminate